Who We Are and What We Look For

 Our talented contributors consist of professional travel writers, freelance travel writers, and passionate travelers with practical information and inspirational ideas to share; we are interested in usable first-hand information, and we certainly appreciate engaging writing which requires little editing.

 - www.TransitionsAbroad.com is always looking for experienced (published) writers to become regular contributors, columnists, or contributing editors to whom we can offer a series of assignments.
 Fees for such experienced regular contributors, columnists, or contributing editors are by agreement and are negotiable.
+Experienced published writers may submit detailed queries in lieu of articles "on spec" for further discussion.

 - Talented freelancers beginning their travel writing career may qualify to be part of our team and may be assigned a series of topics upon which to write.
 Unlike many other websites which do not offer payment at all, or use internships as a carrot, www.TransitionsAbroad.com will pay a fee for each assigned piece while you gain experience and exposure.
 Transitions Abroad Publishing, Inc. has a very long history as being a springboard for travel writers, and will offer advice if requested as part of the conceptualization to editing to publication process.
 Please send us samples of your writing for qualification.